 Looking for a reason to visit Cornwall this Christmas or looking for inspiration for what to do?
 You’re in luck.
 Here’s how we do the 12 Days of Christmas in Cornwall, by Beach Retreats.
 Book your Christmas break with Beach Retreats online or call our team on 01637 861 005.

-Not your usual craft event, the Outlaw Christmas Market will come to Falmouth town centre from Thursday 11 to Saturday 13 December.
+Not your usual craft event, the Outlaw Christmas Market will come to Falmouth town centre in December (dates to be confirmed).
 Celebrate handmade and artisan gifts this Christmas.

 ©Mike Moyles via Flickr

 For the brave – or mad – only.
 From Penzance’s promenade, Hayle’s and Gwithian’s golden sands to Sennen Cove or Polzeath.
 There will be an organised Christmas Day swim somewhere near you.

 6. Watch a show

 From the creative team that brought you hit shows Dick Whittington and his Mousehole Cat! and Jack and the Beanstalk, Hall for Cornwall are proud to present its own home grown production to enchant and entertain adults and children alike.
 Edward ‘Kernow King’ Rowe and Granville Saxton return in this year’s Christmas show Sleeping Beauty, the final chapter in a trilogy of adventures featuring our much loved Cornishman, Kenwyne and his extended family.